mkriiger/mkriiger/README.md

 # 💫About Me :
 - I'm from Rio de Janeiro, Brazil
-- Currently working with Java EE
+- Currently working with Java and JSF
 - Interests in fullstack development, with Spring and React/Angular
 - Graduated in System Analysis at [CEFET/RJ](http://www.cefet-rj.br/index.php)